-UVA Neurosurgeon Leads Partnership for Safer High-Tech Surgery
+UVA neurosurgeon leads partnership for safer high-tech surgery

 SRS uses precise, intensely focused radiation beams to target cancerous cells without damaging healthy tissue.
-UVA was one of the first medical centers in the country to use a Gamma Knife, which is considered the most advanced form of SRS.
+UVA was one of the first health systems in the country to use a Gamma Knife, which is considered the most-advanced form of SRS.

-Using de-identified patient data as building blocks, the new registry will soon provide information that clinicians, patients and caregivers can use when considering what course of SRS treatment to pursue.
-Research culled from the initiative will lead to better outcomes, more informed decision-making and lower costs for patients.
+Using de-identified patient data as building blocks, the new registry will soon provide information that clinicians, patients, and caregivers can use when considering what course of SRS treatment to pursue.
+Research culled from the initiative will lead to better outcomes, more informed decision making, and lower cost-of-care for patients.

-“Health care consumers will be the recipients of a higher quality and safer approach to stereotactic radiosurgery,” says Sheehan, Harrison Distinguished Teaching Professor and vice chair of the neurosurgery department at UVA.
+“Health care consumers will be the recipients of a higher quality and safer approach to stereotactic radiosurgery,” said Sheehan, the Harrison Distinguished Teaching Professor and vice chair of the neurosurgery department at UVA.
 “We recognize the need to work together to improve clinical outcomes and cost effectiveness in a high-technology approach like stereotactic radiosurgery.
-This registry is a major step toward these goals.”
+This registry is a major step towards these goals.”

 ASTRO and the AANS, along with its affiliate Neurosurgery Research and Education Foundation (NREF), are partnering with the medical technology company Brainlab in developing the registry.
 A grant of more than $4 million is helping to fund the project.